Youth (musician): Later career

+In 2011, he recorded Generation Indigo, a fusion of punk, dub, ambient and techno with Poly Styrene of early punk rock band X-Ray Spex.

 On 27 October 2012, during the International Festival of Music Producers and Sound Designers SOUNDEDIT, Youth was awarded The Man with the Golden Ear Award.

 In 2016, he received the PPL Music Producers Guild Lifetime Achievement award and released the album Create Christ, Sailor Boy with David Tibet as Hypnopazūzu.

-In 2017, he teamed up with Gaudi for two collaborative releases as 'YOUTH & GAUDI': the vinyl 10in '2063: A Dub Odyssey' (printed on a limited edition green vinyl) and their debut album 'Astronaut Alchemists', both on Liquid Sound Design.
+In 2017, he teamed with Gaudi for two collaborative releases as 'YOUTH & GAUDI': the vinyl 10in '2063: A Dub Odyssey' (printed on a limited edition green vinyl) and their debut album 'Astronaut Alchemists', both on Liquid Sound Design.

 Subsequently, the duo released the double album 'Astronaut Alchemists – Remixes' featuring Banco de Gaia, The Orb, Kaya Project, Bombay Dub Orchestra, Kuba, Gabriel Le Mar, Pitch Black, BUS/Gus Till, Vlastur, Deep Fried Dub, The Egg, Jef Stott/Aslan Dub, Onium, Living Light, Sadhu Sensi, DM-Theory and Uncle Fester On Acid.

 In 2018, he recorded a collaborative album with Nik Turner.
 Pharaohs from Outer Space was released by Painted Word on 17 August 2018.

-In 2019 he teamed up with italian musician Emilio Sorridente and created The Dream Symposium.
-They recorded the space rock album 'Green Electric Muse' that was produced by Youth and released in 2020 by Youthsounds Records.
+In 2019 he teamed with Italian musician Emilio Sorridente and created The Dream Symposium.
+They recorded the space rock album Green Electric Muse, produced by Youth and released in 2020 by Youthsounds Records.
+In the same year, he worked with Public Image Ltd's Keith Levene and Richard Dudanski on a single about the Brexit revolt with Mark Stewart of the Pop Group on vocals.

-In 2021 he received the Grammy Award in the category „Best Reggae Album – 2020" as a producer of Got to Be Tough by Toots and the Maytals.
+In 2021, he received the Grammy Award in the category Best Reggae Album as a producer of Got to Be Tough by Toots and the Maytals.